 - Day 5: Atta Lodge (canopy walkway dawn and dusk)

-- Days 6-8: Karanambu (giant otters, jaguar spotting, savannah)
+- Days 6-8: Karanambu (giant otters, anteaters, savannah)

 - Day 9: Fly back to Georgetown